Browse FINRA SIE & Series Exam Guides

-A practical Series 161 study plan with a clear reading order, weekly milestones, review rhythm, and a final review strategy.
+A practical Series 161 study plan for FINRA Supervisory Analyst Part I, with weighted reading order, weekly milestones, miss-review method, and final review plan.

 Use this study plan if you want a clean reading order instead of treating Series 161 like a small communications rules quiz.
 Part I is narrower than many FINRA exams, but the communications-review block is dense and easy to misread if you do not build the supervisory analyst frame first.